 Do you have any longer-term goals or dreams?

 Projects abroad – because there is more space for the designer to play around with.
 Hong Kong is generally tight space-wise.
 It oftentimes boils down to actual needs – and that’s generally driven by practicality.
 With space constraints, there is less room for more unusual or out of this world-type design concepts.

 I would like to do more designs of unusual contours and lines.
 But it also boils down to budget.
 So sometimes I experiment with paints.
 Anything extra, costs more.
 I could pay out of pocket, but I am not at that point where I can do that every time.
-I need to take into account of costs and make a living to provide for my family.
+I need to take into account costs and make a living so I can provide for my family.

 In the future, I would like to go overseas and explore.
 I particularly like Danish designs and Australian designs and would like to learn or even work there.